 There is the story of the woman who read Hamlet for the first time and said, "I don't see why people admire that play so.
 It is nothing but a bunch of quotations strung together."

-Isaac Asimov, Asimov's Guide to Shakespeare, pg vii, Avenal Books, 1970
+—Isaac Asimov, Asimov's Guide to Shakespeare, pg vii, Avenal Books, 1970

 Performance history

-The day we see Hamlet die in the theatre, something of him dies for us.
-He is dethroned by the spectre of an actor, and we shall never be able to keep the usurper out of our dreams.
+the spectre of an actor, and we shall never be able to keep the usurper

 Shakespeare's day to the Interregnum

-Firm evidence for specific early performances of the play is scant.
+Shakespeare almost certainly wrote the role of Hamlet for Richard Burbage.
+He was the chief tragedian of the Lord Chamberlain's Men, with a capacious memory for lines and a wide emotional range.
+Judging by the number of reprints, Hamlet appears to have been Shakespeare's fourth most popular play during his lifetime—only Henry IV Part 1, Richard III and Pericles eclipsed it.
+Shakespeare provides no clear indication of when his play is set; however, as Elizabethan actors performed at the Globe in contemporary dress on minimal sets, this would not have affected the staging.Firm evidence for specific early performances of the play is scant.
 What is known is that the crew of the ship Red Dragon, anchored off Sierra Leone, performed Hamlet in September 1607; that the play toured in Germany within five years of Shakespeare's death; and that it was performed before James I in 1619 and Charles I in 1637.
 Oxford editor George Hibbard argues that, since the contemporary literature contains many allusions and references to Hamlet (only Falstaff is mentioned more, from Shakespeare), the play was surely performed with a frequency that the historical record misses.

 All theatres were closed down by the Puritan government during the Interregnum.
 Even during this time, however, playlets known as drolls were often performed illegally, including one called The Grave-Makers based on Act 5, Scene 1 of Hamlet.